jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 	- file:py datetime parse

 - Respect my privacy: hosted on something I control and never mined for ads.
-- Support all my devices, bi-directionally and offline.
+- Support all my devices with two-way sync so I can search and add to it wherever I am.
+- Be extensible: allow me to easily ingest my own information and extend with desired functionality.
 - Cluster information based on content, tags, geo-location, connected people, conversations, source, and other factors I'm not even aware of.
 - Notify me about changes to documents and webpages I've visited.
 - Allow a rough export of my research on a topic (like, a knowledge dump off everything I’ve consumed on pandas) with the ability to easily share it.